syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 ***My Role***
 • Deconstructed the colours and their usage criteria within the app, looking for similar hues from the enterprise colour scheme
 • Once appropriate replacement shades were found, I compared the foreground and background colours to make sure they passed at least a WCAG 2 AA rating
-• Implemented the new coloursclosely with parners in Engineering and Quality Assurance to quickly address non-compliant colour accessibility issue, whilst minimising UI change
+• Implemented the new colours closely with partners in Engineering and Quality Assurance to quickly address the non-compliant colour accessibility issue, whilst minimising UI change

 ***The Outcomes***
 • The app is now compliant with WGAC 2 AA rating